naser/tracedependency/labs/001-what-is-tracing/README.md

-## What/When/Why Tracing
+## What/When/Why Execution Tracing

 Before going further in this tutorial and starting with the labs, let's define tracing: what it is, when to use it and how it compares with other tools.

 - - -

-### What Is Tracing?
+### What Is Execution Tracing?

-`Tracing` consists in recording specific information during a program's or operating system's execution to better understand what is happening on the system.
+`Executiion Tracing`, or in short `Tracing` consists in recording specific information during a program's or operating system's execution to better understand what is happening on the system.
 The simplest form of tracing is what we all learn in programming 101: printf!

 Every location in the code that we want to trace is called a `tracepoint` and every time a tracepoint is hit is called an `event`.
 Putting tracepoints in the code is called `instrumentation`.
 The following example shows those concepts